 Although he was often away from home working, the shop would sometimes still be quite busy as lots of people came by wanting to buy nails or order pieces of wood.
 My mother often had to leave her washing or baking to weigh out nails or count out screws.
 They were usually put into small brown bags.
 These were marked down to the customer and every six months or so bills were made up and put out and eventually settled.
 Many small jobs he was called out to were very time consuming but were never charged for by the hour.

-The images of Willie o' the Shop and the invoices are also Anita's
+The images of Willie o’ the Shop and the invoices are also Anita’s.
+The other black & whites

-The old black & whites at the start of the article are courtesy of Tommy Gibson
+within the article are courtesy of the Tommy Gibson Collection.